duclee1509/beaglebone-nfs-booting/README.md

 ## Requirement
 * Running Ubuntu 20.04 OS or Virtual Ubuntu 20.04 machine on Windows

+## Note
+* With my setup, you should login as root (username: root, password: root) to use sudo command

 ## Setup network
 * Verify ethernet port name, in my case it is enp0s8.
   * If you are using Virtual Machine, and your computer has ethernet physical port, you need to set up a network bridge adapter to your ethernet adapter